-With more than 11 million people in America alone presently clinically diagnosed with COPD (chronic obstructive pulmonary disease), we at Absolute Companion Care know firsthand the complexities and struggles associated with the airflow restrictions – and as a result, the lifestyle restrictions – that older adults with the disease face every single day.
-It’s necessary for us as caregivers, and for family members who are also providing care, to understand what to expect in each stage of this progressive disease, and how to assist those with COPD effectively control their condition and live life to their fullest potential.
+With more than 11 million people in America alone presently clinically diagnosed with COPD (chronic obstructive pulmonary disease), we at Absolute Companion Care, we know firsthand the complexities and struggles associated with the airflow restrictions – and as a result, the lifestyle restrictions – that older adults with the disease face every single day.
+It’s important for family caregivers to understand what to expect in each stage of this progressive disease, and how to assist those with COPD to effectively control their condition and live life to their fullest potential.

 Stage 1: Mild COPD

 Through this stage, it might not even be clear that there is a problem aside from experiencing some coughing and phlegm, and slight breathing limitations when performing day-to-day activities.
 Despite the fact that the symptoms may appear minor, it’s important for the elder to see the physician as soon as possible, so that if a COPD diagnosis is confirmed, a treatment plan can be implemented.
 The physician may prescribe medications as well as lifestyle changes – specifically giving up smoking, following a healthy diet plan, and exercising.
 Alternative treatment solutions, such as acupuncture, chiropractic care, and cellular therapy, might also be tried.